HUMIDIFIER TUTORIAL & FAQ

 Number 3, the thermostat setting is another big factor for the exact same reason as number 2, i.e. youíre creating a bigger temp difference between the outside and inside air when you set the thermostat to a higher temperature.

-Number 4, the size of the house in cubic feet (not square feet, so weíre including ceiling height) is a big factor because there are more cubic feet in the house for the humidifier to add the required humidity to.
+Number 4, the size of the house in cubic feet (not square feet, so weíre including ceiling height) is a big factor because there are more cubic feet of air in a larger house for the humidifier to add the required humidity to.

-Number 5, the tightness of the house is a biggie.† As the volume of colder air entering the house increases, the humidity in the house drops more.† And as the increased volume of heated air in the house escapes, it takes the moisture that the humidifier has added with it.† So itís a double whammy.
+Number 5, the tightness of the house is a biggie.† As the volume of colder air entering the house increases, the humidity in the house drops more.† And as the increased volume of heated air in the house escapes, it takes the moisture that the humidifier has added with it.

 There are some things that people do in a house that make the required amount of added moisture much greater.† It must be kept in mind that the furnace, which the humidifier is installed on must be running before the humidifier will deliver humidity.† So if you use any alternative methods of heating the house, like a fireplace with a heat exchanger setup or a woodburning stove or space heaters, youíre reducing the time that the humidifier will be operating.† And if you use a fireplace with no heat exchanger system, most of your humidified air that the humidifier has generated is going up the chimney and will be replaced by colder infiltrating air that will reduce the moisture level in the home as soon as it enters.